alelouis/alelouis.github.io.old/_posts/2017-12-05-visual-probabilities.md

+---
+title: Joint, marginal and conditional probabilities visualized
+date: 2017-12-5 19:00:00 -00:00
+layout: post
+---

-## Joint, marginal and conditional, probabilities visualized
+## Joint, marginal and conditional probabilities visualized

 Being a visual type of person (if that's actually a thing), I like thinking about concepts visually.
 It's not rare to have many interpretations of the same concepts and each one chooses a mental model that suits us the best when learning new things.